shred/acme4j/src/site/markdown/development/provider.md

 ## Adding your Provider to _acme4j_

-After you completed your provider code, you can send in a pull request and have it added to the _acme4j_ code base, if these preconditions are met:
+After you completed your provider code, you can send in a pull request and apply for inclusion in the _acme4j_ code base.

+These preconditions must be met:

 * Your provider's source code must be published under the terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 * The source code of your ACME server must be publicly available under an [OSI compliant license](https://opensource.org/licenses/alphabetical).